piaobojj/Cpre339Final/README.md

      Detail of src code: https://github.com/piaobojj/Cpre339Final/tree/master/app/src/main/java/project/cpre339final
      <br>Detail of Class Diagram: https://github.com/piaobojj/Cpre339Final/blob/master/Deliverable-4/Cpre339%20Class%20Diagram(1).pdf </p>

-    /* This class has extend abstract SurfaceView and has the class of MainGameThread and GameBackground object which reference from the class UML diagram design. */
-    public class GameView extends SurfaceView implements SurfaceHolder.Callback{

-       //reference variable
-       private MainGameThread mainGameThread;
-       //Some pictures can not be stretched on the drawable-nodpi, it will not be enlarged to the original size. private Resources res;

-       /* Variable for Background ---------------------------------------------------------------*/
-       //Set background image is 856X480 png image private Background background;

        <br>
        ----------------------------------Abstract Class------------------------------------------
        /*  This is the moving object class that